intel/rohd-website/docs/Readme.md

 ## Tutorials

-## TO Add a new section for navigation
+## To add a new section for navigation

 You are going to need to modified the files above to create a new changes such as delete section, add a new section.
 However, if you just need to do a simple redirect, you can just modified ``_data/navigation.yml``.